jsimpson2020/SAR-RCS/README.md

 SAR imaging and RCS recovery of finite-sized targets in free space

 This collection of Matlab codes were used to compute the simulation results contained in the manuscript "Detecting, locating and spectrally characterizing targets with SAR" by A.D.
 Kim, J. Simpson and C. Tsogka.

+The code "point_target_asymptotic_image.m" simulates SAR data for a point target and computes the corresponding KM image.
+It also produces the asymptotic KM image and computes the absolute difference between the true and asymptotic KM images.
+These plots correspond to Fig. 2 of the manuscript.

+The code "asymptotic_KM_images.m" uses "SAR_data_MFS_3D.m" and "sphere3D.m" to simulate SAR data for dielectric spheres and computes the corresponding KM images.
+It also produces the asymptotic KM images and computes the absolute difference between the true and asymptotic KM images.
+These plots correspond to Figs. 3 and 4 of the manuscript.